ASCHEET/Credit_Risk_Analysis/README.md

 - y_train
 - y_test

-A random_state of 1 was used across all models to ensure reproducible.
+A random_state of 1 was used across all models to ensure reproducible results.
 The balance of low_risk and high_risk is unbalanced, but this was expected as credit risk is an inherently unbalanced classification problem, since good loans easily outnumber risky loans.

 ![01-dataset](https://github.com/ASCHEET/Credit_Risk_Analysis/blob/main/Resources/01-Balance%20of%20Dataset.png?raw=true)